ricardo460/fermat-org/api-server/README.md

 	```bash
 	npm --version
 	```
-If the version of NPM shown in the terminal means that is already installed.
+If the version of npm shown in the terminal means that is already installed.

-Node.js comes with so NPM can also use the command npm.
+Node.js comes with so npm can also use the command npm.

-Also Alternatively , you can perform the installation of nodejs and NPM using the apt-get command.
+Also Alternatively , you can perform the installation of node.js and npm using the apt-get command.
 ```bash
 	sudo apt-get update
 	sudo apt-get install nodejs